Fusion-io forecasts revenue above estimates; shares jump

 The company also said it had agreed to acquire Louisville-based NexGen Storage for $114 million in cash and $5 million in stock.
 Fusion-io said it would add about 50 NexGen employees to its team.

-Fusion-io shares rose to $18.42 in after-market trading after closing at $16.63 on the New York Stock Exchange on Wednesday.
+Fusion-io shares fell to $18.42 in after-market trading after closing at $16.63 on the New York Stock Exchange on Wednesday.

 (Reporting By Aditya Kondalamahanty in Bangalore; Editing by Maju Samuel)